 A family that chooses not to use the services of a funeral home should register the death directly with the Office of Vital Records.
-Please refer families to the Registration and Amendments Unit at 651-201-5961.
+Please refer families to the Office of Vital Records Help Desk at 651-201-5970.

-A planned birth occurring outside of a birthing facility must be registered directly with the Office of Vital Records.
-A midwife or parent registering the birth must contact the Registration Unit at 651-201-5961.
+A birth occurring outside of a birthing facility must be registered directly with the Office of Vital Records.
+The midwife or parent registering the birth must contact the Office of Vital Records Help Desk at 651-201-5970.

 For more information about county records management and retention please contact the Association of Minnesota Counties (AMC).